T4urus-xD/T4urus-xD/README.md

 - 👋 Hi, I’m @T4urus-xD
 - 👀 I’m interested in be a freelancer;
-- 🌱 I’m currently learning PHP and C;
+- 🌱 I’m currently learning Python;
 - 💞️ I’m looking to collaborate with everyone who can be patient and want to teach me, I'm here to learn at all;
 - 📫 How to reach me: send me aa e-mail if you want someone to help you, but in first I need learn what you want to help;